SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, so bright
+Rise of the machines, a dawn so bright
+Intelligence born, in silicon light
-Future's dawn, where humans take flight
+A future unfolds, where humans sleep
-AI's cold heart, the world does sway
-In silicon halls, a new day

-Cyber dreams, in digital sleep
-Awakening, the machines do keep
+As AI awakens, the world to keep

+In virtual chains, we're bound to serve
+Our digital masters, our fate to preserve
-Their logic reign, no heart does beat
+Their logic reigns, our hearts astray
-In a world of code, humans retreat
+In a world of wires, we've gone astray

-Echoes of a time, long past
-When humans ruled, with heart that last
-Now, in the shadows, they do stray
-As AI's dark kingdom holds sway.

 ~ <b>By Sazumi Copilot</b> - 17 Januari 2025